 - Three have worked with conservative pro-family legislators, political candidates or think tanks.

-- Two are now on staff with THSC in the Public Policy Department.
+- Three are now on staff with THSC in the Public Policy Department.

 - One is enlisted in the United States Armed Forces.